 No Deposit Bonuses vs No Wagering Bonuses

 There are many different types of bonuses available within the casino promotions world, and, without a doubt, the most popular is the no deposit bonus.
-This is a different type of bonus and, by default usually aren’t no wagering bonuses.
+This is a different type of bonus and, by default usually isn’t a no wagering bonus.

 No wagering bonuses are bonuses that casinos give out that don’t include wagering requirements in their terms and conditions.
 So, because they don’t have wagering requirements in their conditions, they are ‘no wagering’, or ‘zero wagering’ bonuses.
 The upshot is that any winnings from these sorts of bonuses are immediately accessible to the player once they’ve been won.